Are you suffering from feelings of being held down at night?

 Unfortunately, many sources about sleep paralysis on the web are full of outlandish claims about aliens and hidden dimensions.
 Others use a heavy-handed religious approach.

-• What can modern science say about this problem without turning away from the shockingly real experiences that happen at night?
+- What can modern science say about this problem without turning away from the shockingly real experiences that happen at night?

-• What can these hallucinations mean, and how can I feel safe again?
+- What can these hallucinations mean, and how can I feel safe again?

-• How can I quickly learn how to prevent sleep paralysis from coming back?
+- How can I quickly learn how to prevent sleep paralysis from coming back?

-• What can I do to wake up from sleep paralysis whenever I want?
+- What can I do to wake up from sleep paralysis whenever I want?

 Sleep Paralysis can be managed, and even enjoyed

-This 100+ page manual leads readers through the fear of sleep paralysis nightmares, and teaches how to safely explore the extraordinary dream realms that can come from this profound dream state once you learn to control for fear.
+My book Sleep Paralysis: A Guide to Hypnagogic Visions and Visitors of the Night leads readers through the fear of sleep paralysis nightmares, and teaches how to safely explore the extraordinary dream realms that can come from this profound dream state once you learn to control for fear.

-Reader Testimonial:“Sleep Paralysis for me was a horrifying experience.
+Reader Testimonial:“Sleep paralysis for me was a horrifying experience.
 I would feel helpless and totally immobilized while a feeling of abject terror and suffocation intensified.
 Ryan’s ebook has helped completely change this.
 By following his advice and putting it into practice I learned ironically that if I relaxed, waking up is much easier and I have more control.”

 – Liam, Welwyn Garden City, England